JuliaDiff/HyperDualNumbers.jl/README.md

 Several other functions have been extended to accept hyperdual numbers, e.g.:
 `+`, ..., `<`, ..., `abs`, `log`, `sin`, ..., `erf`, `sqrt`, etc., see the final part of hyperdual.jl.

-Many other Julia packages related to Automatic Differentiation are available, e.g. PowerSeries.jl, TaylorSeries.jl and DualNumbers.jl.
-More are under development.
+[JuliaDiff](http://www.juliadiff.org) is a great starting point to learn about Julia packages related to Automatic Differentiation.

 ### A walk-through example